This interesting article, published on Bloomberg, discusses the environmental benefits of COVID-19 and whether it has slowed climate change.

-It gave fascinating examples from big cities and urban areas how the dramatic halt to movement and travel have caused the following: Â billions of metric tons of carbon dioxide were prevented from being emitted, sharp drops in energy demands in big countries like China, India, and Japan, and the US, Â reduction of air pollution that can pose health threats in Delhi, Mumbai, and Los Angeles – where for the first time in a long time the city has finally met the WHO air quality guidelines.
+It gave fascinating examples from big cities and urban areas of how the dramatic halt to movement and travel has caused the following: Â billions of metric tons of carbon dioxide were prevented from being emitted, sharp drops in energy demands in big countries like China, India, and Japan, and the US, Â reduction of air pollution that can pose health threats in Delhi, Mumbai, and Los Angeles – where for the first time in a long time the city has finally met the WHO air quality guidelines.

 How to move forward.

-Carlo Buontempo, Director of Europe’s Copernicus Climate Change Service said that:
+Carlo Buontempo, Director of Europe’s Copernicus Climate Change Service, said that:

 “What happened during the pandemic – the shutting down of business and putting people out of work is not sustainable and to address climate change would even take much more than what happened during the pandemic.
 Businesses will have to keep their green recovery promises and make new ambitious plans.
 People will have to rethink their daily behaviors and consumption practices, nations will need to reach new agreements, and governments stimulus packages in trillions of dollars will need to be invested in creating jobs while reducing carbon emissions.”